 It’s cliche right?
 It makes a huge difference.
 Most of us are chronically sleep deprived.
 If you don’t already, make a commitment for 1 week to go to sleep by 11 pm.
 See what a difference it makes.
 I know you want some free time–trust me I know.
 I think we need to get better about finding that time in the middle of the day while our children are around.
 Maybe we could help each other more.
 I’m so over waiting until 10 pm at night to get anything done.

 It makes a world of difference to have someone around you who will also contribute to finding proactive, positive solutions to dealing with children.
 It inversely makes it worse if you have people around you who are judging you or who become very irritable with children.
 I know when I am at a breaking point, it makes a huge difference that my husband swoops in with patience and positivity.
 Can I recommend that you recommend Misbehavior is Growth: An Observant Parent’s Guide to the Toddler Years to your surrounding network?
 I have many ideas in my book about staying patient and effectively dealing with children.
 I can attest that it has made a difference for me when people around me have read it.

 Come join the discussion Misbehavior is Growth — The Discussion.
 See me on Facebook as “The Observant Mom.”
-See the Child Development section for documentation on childhood developmental milestones.
+See the Milestones section above for documentation on childhood developmental milestones.